driskull/2022-ds-build-a-custom-ui-for-api-widgets/index.md

 How to build a custom UI for a widget?

-  - Use viewModels to render custom UI
+  - Use widget viewModels to render custom UI
+    - Watch properties state
+    - Events
   - Use your preferred
     - Framework
     - CSS Library